EstimatedEst. Read Time: 13 minutes

 We want to make sure that whenever we press upward, we contract the shoulder blades back and down.

-This back and down position places your shoulder blades backward in a position where they can be less dominant in the Incline Bench Press and put your pecs at the center of the action.
+This back and down position places your shoulder blades backward in a position where they can be less dominant in the Incline Dumbbell Bench Press and put your pecs at the center of the action.

 Play Button